templaza/tz_portfolio_old/README.md

 *** Changelog ***

+03/19/13 - 3.0.8

+    Can compile LESS to CSS
+    Can use compress css.
+    Can use compress js.
+    The front-end have used the css that it compiled from LESS file at this version.
+    Fix error: Tag not suggest in front-end.
+    The Tag suggest end of input when the character is "," or "/" or Enter that it is entered from the keyboard.

 03/18/13 - 3.0.7

     Fix some warning in plugin TZ Portfolio

 03/06/13 - 3.0.6

 	Rename class in plugin Example of group tz_portfolio Layout type doesn't display in the Portfolio and the Timeline page.
-	Parameters in the article doesn't receive in the Portfolio and Timeline view.
+	Parameters in the article don't receive in the Portfolio and Timeline view.
 	The extrafield's image width is resized.
 	Tags can suggest when create or edit the article.
 	The image title, image slider title and the video title not display with character quote.